 And from last year’s article, Loss is Universal:

 The dairy industry employs some of the most heinous crimes against mothers in our industrialized food system.
 And yet, most people have positive feelings about consuming animal-based dairy products.
 They are shocked to learn how milk is actually produced, and about its direct connection to the veal industry.
 Simply put, there can be no dairy industry without the suffering of mothers and their children.

 My motherhood was erased when Jonathon died, much like the way we erase the motherhood of animals.
 We pretend it doesn’t exist because it’s easier than acknowledging the fact that we are taking babies away from their mothers.

 The pain of loss is universal and not limited to species.
 Neither is grief.
-It’s time we make the connection.

-From gourmet cheeses to creamy nut milks, vegan choices are abundant.
+From gourmet cheeses to creamy milk made from nuts, vegan choices are abundant.
 I’ve put together a shopping guide to help point you in the right direction.
 And, if you’re interested in making non-dairy milk products at home, well, I’ve got you covered there, too.